carlosm00/MetaPy/README.md

 Simple pythonic CLI application for image metadata collection and (optionally) delete it.
 Run on Windows and Unix-based OS.

-# Required libreries
+# Required libraries
 - Pillow (PIL fork)

 # Features
 - Open Source
-- Python-based full CLI application
+- Python-based, full CLI application
 - Logging on:
 	- User level (info)
-	- Developper level (debug, error)
+	- Developer level (debug, error)
 - Force option

 # How to use